Tamaqua Area School District

 Tamaqua Area School District is a public school district in Schuylkill County, Pennsylvania.
-It serves the borough of Tamaqua and its surrounding townships of Rush Township, Walker Township, Schuylkill Township, and West Penn Township.
+It serves the borough of Tamaqua and its surrounding townships of Rush Township (partial), Walker Township, Schuylkill Township, and West Penn Township.
 The district encompasses approximately 123 square miles.

-As of 2023-24, the school district serves 2,084 students and employs 138.98 full-time teachers for a student-teacher ratio of 14.85, according to National Center for Education Statistics data.
+As of 2024-25, the school district serves 2,048 students and employs 140.00 full-time teachers for a student-teacher ratio of 14.63, according to National Center for Education Statistics data.

 Tamaqua Area School District operates two elementary schools (Tamaqua Elementary School, and West Penn Elementary School), one middle school (Tamaqua Area Middle School), and one high school (Tamaqua Area High School).

 Extracurriculars

 Tamaqua Area School District offers an extensive variety of clubs, activities and sports.
 In 2012, the school board cut golf, tennis, and cheerleading due to budget constraints caused by the escalating teacher pension funding mandates.

 In June 2013, the District agreed to permitting the Tamaqua Area Girls' Youth Softball Association to build a softball field at Rush Elementary School.
 The club received a $11,975 grant from Baseball Tomorrow Fund to fund the project.

 Tamaqua High School is home to one of the first ESports teams in the area, founded in 2020.
 Just one year later the teams Valorant team placed 8th nationally in a country-wide competition.
 The team current has Rocket League, Valorant, Overwatch, and Super Smash Bros.